 Canada established diplomatic relations with Angola in 1978.
-The embassy to Zimbabwe in Harare serves Angola, as does an honorary consulate in Luanda.
+The embassy to Zimbabwe in Harare serves Angola, as does an Honorary Consul in Luanda.

 Canada and Angola maintain positive relations, the result originally of Canada’s important role in Angola’s peace process and since then based on the countries’ shared desire for peace and prosperity.

-In 2017, two-way merchandise trade between Canada and Angola totalled a value of $250.4 million, with $80.9 million worth of Canadian exports to, and $169.5 million of imports from, Angola.
-Top Canadian merchandise exports to Angola include beans, textiles and machinery.
-The top Canadian merchandise import from Angola is diamonds.
+In 2018, two-way merchandise trade between Canada and Angola totalled a value of $66.3 million, with $65.6 million worth of Canadian exports to and $696,000 of imports from Angola.

 - Date Modified: